CassandraHjo/Rsearch/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## Release notes

+Version 1.2.0 includes:

+* The correct citation for the associated paper.
+* A new default value for the `minlen` parameter to ensure compatability with newer versions of `VSEARCH`.